tanveerkhan87/Multilingual_TTS/README.md

 ---

-### ⚠️ Known Limitations or Assumptions
+⚠️ Limitations

-* ❗ **Device Dependency**: Voice availability depends on the device's installed TTS engines.
+❗ TTS Voices depend on the device's installed engines.

-* 🔄 **Voice Index Cycles**: The app cycles voices only if multiple TTS voices are installed.
+🔄 Voice Switching works only if multiple voices are available.

-* 📶 **Internet Required**: Translation uses the Google Translate API, which requires an active internet connection.
+📶 Internet Required for translation to work.

-* 🌐 **Google Translate API Limitations**: The free `translator` package uses an unofficial endpoint, which may break or throttle under high usage.
+🌐 Unofficial API: translator uses an unofficial Google Translate endpoint and may break or throttle under load.